lbfederico/gromacs_scripts/README.md

 -> Topology Complex

 *complex.py and complex_lig_cof
-- The script merge prot.gro with lig.gro (or lig and cof) keeps the box_vector of prot and changes the total number of molecules at the beginning of the file.
+- The script create complex.gro file it is merge prot.gro with lig.gro (or lig and cof) keeps the box_vector of prot and changes the total number of molecules at the beginning of the file.

           python3 complex.py prot.gro lig.gro